-- race and ethnicity
+- race

+- color

 - religion

-- sexual orientation

-- gender identity
+- gender (including pregnancy)

-- career and parental status

 - national origin

 - age

 - marital status

+- veteran status

 - disability

 - or any other status protected by law

-This commitment applies to all employment decisions, including recruiting, hiring, iring, promoting, demoting, training, transfers, reductions-in-force, re-hiring, compensation, benefits, discipline, and other terms, conditions, and privileges of employment.
+This commitment applies to all employment decisions, including recruiting, hiring, firing, promoting, demoting, training, transfers, reductions-in-force, re-hiring, compensation, benefits, discipline, and other terms, conditions, and privileges of employment.
 The Company will make reasonable accommodations for qualified individuals with disabilities, if it can do so without undue hardship.
 The Company makes an exception to this policy only when hiring for a position that requires specific physical abilities to perform the primary functions of the job.